What's on the ballot? Your guide to Tuesday's US elections - News 12 Now

 BIG-CITY MAYORS

-New York City Mayor Bill de Blasio, a Democrat, made political missteps in his first term but is expected to easily defeat a younger Republican challenger from Staten Island, Nicole Malliotakis, and the private detective and TV commentator Bo Dietl.
+Democrat Bill de Blasio won a second term as mayor of heavily Democratic New York City.
+He easily defeated Republican state lawmaker Nicole Malliotakis and several third-party candidates.

-In Boston, Mayor Marty Walsh asks voters to give him a second four-year term.
-Challenger Tito Jackson, a member of the City Council, would be the city’s first black mayor.
+In Boston, Mayor Marty Walsh won a second four-year term by beating City Councilor Tito Jackson after a low-key campaign.

 Detroit Mayor Mike Duggan is seeking a second four-year term against state Sen. Coleman Young II, whose father was the city’s first black mayor.
 Duggan was first elected after a state-appointed manager filed for Detroit’s historic bankruptcy.